TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

 	other can also be bootable from UEFI systems.
 The `bootable` subcommand will indicate this.

-      install <PI-stamp, PI-tarball, PI-tarball-URL> [ZFS-pool-name]
+      install <PI-stamp, PI-tarball, PI-tarball-URL, "latest"> [ZFS-pool-name]

         Installs a new Platform Image into the bootable pool.
 If there are more than one bootable pools, a pool name will be required. piadm(1M) requires a Platform Image gzipped tar file.
-If a PI-stamp is supplied, the well-known public SmartOS PI repository will be queried with the specified PI-stamp.
+If a PI-stamp or the word "latest" is supplied, the well-known public SmartOS PI repository will be queried with the specified PI-stamp.

       list [ZFS-pool-name]